Awoiska van der Molen

 Awoiska van der Molen (born 1972) is a Dutch photographer, living in Amsterdam.
 She has produced three books of black and white landscape photographs, made in remote places.
 Van der Molen has been shortlisted for the Deutsche Börse Photography Foundation Prize and the Prix Pictet, and her work is held in the collections of the Huis Marseille, Museum for Photography and the Victoria and Albert Museum.

-Life and work
+Education

-Van der Molen studied architecture and design at Academie Minerva in Groningen, Netherlands, then photography at Hunter College, City University of New York, New York City.
+Van der Molen studied architecture and design at Academie Minerva in Groningen, Netherlands, then photography both there and at Hunter College, City University of New York, New York City.
 In 2003 she gained an MFA in photography at Academy of Art and Design St. Joost in Breda, Netherlands.